-Sin can really mess up our lives, not to mention send us to hell.
+Sin can really mess up our lives.

 And we know that for those who love God all things work together for good, for those who are called according to his purpose (Romans 8:28)

 God causes ALL things to work together for good, including our sins.